 The conflict’s causal impact on the Russian exchange rate has been profound, leading to a notable currency depreciation.
 This depreciation is a clear deviation from what would have been anticipated without conflict, with the exchange rate consistently performing lower than counterfactual predictions.

-The literature confirms that the response of the exchange rate to conflicts and social uprisings is predominantly negative, with most studies concluding that such events lead to currency depreciation.
+The literature confirms that the exchange rate’s response to conflicts and social uprisings is predominantly negative, with most studies concluding that such events lead to currency depreciation.

-The examination of the effect of the Russia-Ukraine conflict on the RUB exchange rate by Dreger et al. highlighted how sanctions related to the conflict amplified the depreciation of the RUB, with oil prices and sanctions being closely linked to RUB volatility 16.
+The examination of the effect of the Russia-Ukraine conflict on the RUB exchange rate by Dreger et al. highlighted how sanctions related to the conflict amplified the depreciation of the RUB, with oil prices and sanctions being closely linked to RUB volatility.

 Additionally, the phenomenon of currency wars, where nations engage in competitive devaluation to boost their economies, further complicates the landscape.
-Such actions, while stimulating economic growth through export-led strategies, can adversely affect global economic stability and lead to increased protectionism and trade barriers 30.
+While stimulating economic growth through export-led strategies, such actions can adversely affect global economic stability and lead to increased protectionism and trade barriers.

 Natural Disasters and Currency Stability